 13 Thy graven images also will I cut off, and thy standing images out of the midst of thee; and thou shalt no more worship the work of thine hands.

 14 And I will pluck up thy groves out of the midst of thee: so will I destroy thy cities.

-Truly the righteous who have been burdened by all the wickedness of the unfaithful and all their willful, evil practices including witchcraft, soothsayers, heathen businesses, graven images, wicked cities, wicked strongholds (be they financial or otherwise for many generations) will have no problem taking back what is rightfully God’s.
-The heathen and the wicked will either conform or be destroyed.
+The righteous who have been burdened by the unfaithful and their evil practices, including witchcraft, soothsaying, idol worship, building wicked cities or strongholds, heathen business, will have no problem taking back what is rightfully God’s.
+The pagan and the wicked will either conform or be destroyed.

-The righteous dead will be gathered from wherever they are throughout heaven in preparation of their resurrections:
+The righteous dead will be gathered from wherever they are throughout heaven in preparation for their resurrections:

 30 And then shall appear the sign of the Son of man in heaven: and then shall all the tribes of the earth mourn, and they shall see the Son of man coming in the clouds of heaven with power and great glory.

 31 And he shall send his angels with a great sound of a trumpet, and they shall gather together his elect from the four winds, from one end of heaven to the other.
 (Matthew 24)

 The resurrected who receive positions of leadership will remain on earth.
 The others will ascend.

 And hast made us unto our God kings and priests: and we shall reign on the earth.
 (Revelation 5)